A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Preliminaries

 In planar graphs, one can compute good branch decompositions, where the cuts $\brcut(e)$ correspond to nooses.
 More formally, a triple $(\tree, \brleaf, \brnoose)$ is an \emph{sc-branch decomposition} (for \emph{sphere-cut branch decomposition}) if $(\tree, \brleaf)$ is a branch decomposition and for every $e \in E(\tree)$, $\brnoose(e)$ is a noose that traverses the vertices of $\brcut(e)$ and separates the edges corresponding to the leaves of the two components of $\tree-e$ from each other.

-We need the following result of Seymour and Thomas~\cite{SeymourT94}, with the algorithmic part following from~\cite{GuT08,DornPBF10}. \begin{theorem}[\cite{SeymourT94,GuT08,DornPBF10}] Given a connected plane graph $G$, one can in time $\Oh(|V(G)|^3)$ compute an sc-branch decomposition of $G$ of width equal to the branchwidth of~$G$. \end{theorem}
+We need the following result of Seymour and Thomas~\cite{SeymourT94}, with the algorithmic part following from~\cite{GuT08,DornPBF10}.
+We remark that the $\Oh(|V(G)|^3)$ factor coming from this theorem is a part of a the polynomial factor in the running time bound of our algorithm (that we do nnot analyse in detail). \begin{theorem}[\cite{SeymourT94,GuT08,DornPBF10}] Given a connected plane graph $G$, one can in time $\Oh(|V(G)|^3)$ compute an sc-branch decomposition of $G$ of width equal to the branchwidth of~$G$. \end{theorem}

 We remark that in \cite{SeymourT94,GuT08,DornPBF10} one considers nooses that can visit every face at most once, which makes it necessary to assume also that the graph is bridgeless; see e.g.~\cite{MarxP15}.
-It is easy to see that without this assumption on nooses, one can extended the theorem also to connected graphs with bridges by first decomposing into bridgeless components, and then decomposing each such component separately.
+It is easy to see that without this assumption on nooses, one can extend the theorem also to connected graphs with bridges.
+One way to obtain it is to first decompose into bridgeless components, and then decompose each such component separately.
+Alternatively, one can add a number of dummy edges without violating the plane embedding but ensuring $2$-edge-connectivity.